Alyka/apex/README.md

 * **Service Repository pattern:** Used to abstract the data access layer from the business logic layer.
 Repositories handle database interactions, and services encapsulate business logic.
 * **Pluggability:** The entire application is built as a Laravel package, facilitating seamless integration into a fresh Laravel installation.
-* **Modularity:** The application is organized as a collection of independent, pluggable, and reusable modules.&#x20;
+* **Modularity:** The application is organized as a collection of independent, pluggable, and reusable modules.
+This separation helps maintain a clear understanding of each module's responsibilities within a the application, promoting the principles of separation of concerns and modularity in software design.
 * **Proxy Pattern:** Methods are not explicitly defined in the controllers rather a controller class acts as a proxy that forwards calls to its methods to a corresponding service class, which is responsible for handling the business logic.
 This pattern helps in avoiding repetition by eliminating the need to create duplicate methods in both the controller and service classes.

 ## **Folder structure:**